GoogleCloudPlatform/ops-agent/integration_test/README.md

 You can obtain such a URI by:

 1.  take a previous Kokoro run with a successful build and go to the `Invocation Details` page.
-Get the value correspondinig to the `GCS` key.
+Get the value corresponding to the `GCS` key.
     For example:
     `https://console.cloud.google.com/storage/browser/ops-agents-public-buckets-test-logs/prod/stackdriver_agents/testing/consumer/ops_agent/build/buster/2068/20220926-132259`
 2. Replace `https://console.cloud.google.com/storage/browser/` at the beginning